Priya-anandhan/Chatbot_using_NLP_AICTE_Cycle-4/README.md

-**Chatbot using NLP - AICTE Cycle-4**
+Chatbot using NLP - AICTE Cycle-4

-**📌 Project Overview**
+📌 Project Overview

 This project is a Chatbot using Natural Language Processing (NLP), developed as part of the AICTE Internship Cycle-4.
-The chatbot is designed to understand and respond to user queries intelligently, leveraging machine learning techniques and NLP models.
+The chatbot is designed to understand and respond to user queries intelligently, utilizing advanced NLP techniques.

-**🚀 Features**
+🚀 Features

-Intent Recognition: Uses NLP to understand user intent and provide relevant responses.
+Intent Recognition: Identifies user intent and provides appropriate responses.

-Pre-trained Models: Implements pre-trained NLP models for improved accuracy.
+Machine Learning Integration: Uses ML models for improved chatbot performance.

-Tokenization & Text Preprocessing: Cleans and processes user input for better understanding.
+Text Processing: Tokenization, stemming, and lemmatization for better understanding.

-Customizable Responses: Easily modifiable responses based on use cases.
+Interactive Communication: Engaging and user-friendly responses.

-Interactive User Interface: Engaging UI for seamless communication.
+Scalability: Can be adapted for various applications.

-**🏗️ Tech Stack**
+🏗️ Tech Stack

 Programming Language: Python